gmmelo/c-learning/README.md

 # C Learning

 This is a repo dedicated to logging my progress following *The C Programming Language Second Edition* book.
-I plan to complete all exercises and try to replicate the code displayed in the book.
+I plan to complete exercises that might further my skills by either playing with new concepts or getting familiar with syntax.